-In addition to these policy and legal limits to future urbanization, there are practical on-the-ground limitations to incremental urbanization into the area south of the Measure D/Livermore Urban Growth Boundary.
-Livermore's SLVSP Subareas are now substantially built-out (with the exceptions of a number of commercial sites where wineries and/or wine country visitor-serving uses are permitted), the annexations of lands on the north side of the UGB have already been achieved, and the Tri-Valley Conservancy holds conservation easements on the large majority of agricultural lands immediately south of the Urban Growth Boundary (see Figure 9).
+In addition to these policies and legal limits to future urbanization, there are practical on-the-ground limitations to incremental urbanization into the area south of the Measure D/Livermore Urban Growth Boundary.
+Livermore's SLVSP Subareas are now substantially built-out (with the exceptions of several commercial sites where wineries and/or wine country visitor-serving uses are permitted), the annexations of lands on the north side of the UGB have already been achieved, and the Tri-Valley Conservancy holds conservation easements on most agricultural lands immediately south of the Urban Growth Boundary (see Figure 10).
 The extension of service into the unincorporated agricultural lands south of the UGB already include appropriate measures to ensure the preservation and conservation of open space and prime agricultural lands, even within those areas to be served by new sewer service.

-Figure 9 Transitional Urban / Agricultural Edge of South Livermore Valley
+Figure 10 Transitional Urban / Agricultural Edge of South Livermore Valley